sigurdrg/api-examples/README.md

 ## Documentation

+# Update June 2019
+* Changed the example URLs to target /exec.bank instead of /bank

 # Update November 2018
 * Added documentation for [transactionTypes](./Documentation/) for the TransactionsAPI

 # Update September 2018
 * Changed authentication endpoint from https://api.sbanken.no/identityserver to https://auth.sbanken.no/identityserver